 A periodic evaluation, on the other hand, is an evaluation type, or assessment method, that is designed to regularly evaluate employees on pre-selected result areas.
 The frequency of a periodic evaluation can be daily, weekly, monthly, six-monthly, and yearly.

 On the other hand, when creating a periodic evaluation, team managers must select the periodic evaluation type option.
 The periodic evaluation type provides the option to select how frequently it is repeated as well as the number of days between each repeat.
 Ergo, a daily evaluation can be repeated every x number of days.
-A monthly evaluation can be repeated every x number of months, And, an annual evaluation can be repeated every x number of years.
+A monthly evaluation can be repeated every x number of months, And, an yearly evaluation can be repeated every x number of years.

 For example, team managers could set up a monthly evaluation, once a month for 3 months.
 Or, management could create a daily evaluation, once a day every 10 days.
-And finally, team leaders could set up an annual review, once a year every year or every two years.
+And finally, team leaders could set up an yearly review, once a year every year or every two years.

-Finally, the periodic and ad-hoc evaluation types provided by AssessTEAM have the capacity to provide management with the flexibility to set up once off evaluations or period evaluations for the requisite time frame, one that suits the business processes.
+Finally, the periodic and ad-hoc evaluation types provided by AssessTEAM have the capacity to provide management with the flexibility to set up once off evaluations or periodic evaluations for the requisite time frame, one that suits the business processes.